SquareMeal

 SquareMeal is a restaurant and venues guide that offers professional restaurant critic reviews, along with a directory of restaurants and venues.

 History

 SquareMeal was co-founded by school friends Mark de Wesselow and Simon White in 1989 as a print – and later online – guide to eating out in the Square Mile, London's historic financial centre.
 The guide has since expanded into covering the whole of the UK, along with sister sites in UAE, Ireland, Hong Kong and Singapore.

 In 2018 Dean Yardley – founder & former MD of wedding planning website and venues directory hitched.co.uk – joined the company as CEO.

 2020 saw the official closure of all of SquareMeal's print titles to become a fully digital platform.

 SquareMeal supports homeless charity StreetSmart.
 The campaign is supported by Stephen Fry and chefs including Angela Hartnett, Marcus Wareing, Jason Atherton and Fergus Henderson.

-Restaurant and Chef Awards
+Awards

 SquareMeal has three annual awards – UK Top 100 restaurants, London Top 100 restaurants and Female Chef of the Year.